GEOS-DEV/FORGE/README.md

 # FORGE
-Repository for Utah FORGE modeling files
+Repository containing the input files  for geos models of Utah FORGE

 ## Description
 This repository serves as an input deck for numerical models reported in two Utah FORGE projects (see GDR submission `XXX` and `XXX`).